Posted: 7/31/2023 | July 31st, 2023

 Research a destination before you pigeonhole it based on what the media says about it (or part of it).

-Destinations are always more than their cultural images of them.
+Destinations are always more than the pop culture images of them.
 That’s the point of travel.
 To peel back the layers and really discover what makes a place tick.
 Look beyond mainstream perception.

 Because it’s sometimes the places we expect the least from that end up often become the most memorable.